KXLY (AM): KFDC

 In 1922, 17-year-old Edmund B. Craney was an employee at the Radio Supply Company in Spokane, which was owned by Thomas W. Symons, Jr. Craney was a member of the North Central High School radio club.
 In the summer of 1921, physics teacher Arthur L. Smith had arranged for the school to be issued a "Technical and Training School" station license, with the call sign 7YL.
+(Note: The "7" in the call sign indicated that the station was located in the 7th Radio Inspection district, while the "Y" reflected that it was a Technical and Training School authorization.)
 In addition, Craney held a license for amateur station 7AEG.
+(Note: The fact that the "A" in 7AEG's call sign fell in the range A-W indicated that the station was operating under a standard Amateur radio license.)

 Craney convinced his employer that the Radio Supply Company should operate a broadcasting station, to promote sales.
 The December 1, 1921, regulations that had established the broadcasting service required that station operators had to hold a "commercial second-class license or higher".
 Craney arranged to take the training for the needed qualification.
 On November 21, 1922, a broadcasting station license with the call sign KFDC was issued in the name of "Radio Supply Co.
 (E. B. Craney)."
 It would also operate on 360 meters.

 Craney reported that broadcasts originating from Radio Supply started on October 18, 1922.
 The KFDC call letters were randomly assigned from an alphabetical roster of available call signs.
 The station's history makes it the oldest surviving Spokane radio station.
-(KHQ, now KQNT, was first licensed earlier, on February 28, 1922, but did not move to Spokane until 1925.
+(Note: KHQ, now KQNT, was first licensed earlier, on February 28, 1922, but did not move to Spokane until 1925.
 KFIO (now KSBN), first licensed on May 22, 1923, has a slightly longer continuous history, because unlike KXLY it was never deleted and relicensed.)

 Although initially licensed to broadcast on 360 meters, Craney later reported that technical issues meant that the station had difficulty maintaining its assigned wavelength.
 In mid-1923 KFDC was reassigned to 1060 kHz.